libsl3 1.3.51003

 • Required: CMake for building the library

-• Optional: SQLite3, sqlite is included in the source code
+• Optional: SQLite3; sqlite3 is included in the source code

 • Optional: doctest for unit testing